 By acting as leaders in reducing greenhouse gas emissions, Rochester businesses can earn a boost in public relations on a regional and national level.
 Regionally the businesses that make strides towards a reduced carbon footprint can gain support from customers.
-On a national level, this CAP has the potential to increase visibility for Rochester and provide a platform for promoting sustainability initiatives in the City.
+On a national level, this CAP has the potential to increase visibility for Rochester and provide a platform for promoting sustainability initiatives were utilized for the residential sector were applied with commercial and industrial assumptions.